-(Reuters) - Barclays Plc (LSE:BARC) will provide cash-strapped Detroit with up to $350 million (219 million pounds) in debtor-in-possession financing in the wake of its municipal bankruptcy filing in July, Detroit's top official said on Friday.
+(Reuters) - Barclays Plc (BARC.L) will provide cash-strapped Detroit with up to $350 million in debtor-in-possession financing in the wake of its municipal bankruptcy filing in July, Detroit's top official said on Friday.

 Detroit will use the money for infrastructure investments and to terminate interest-rate swap agreements that were not advantageous for the city, said Kevyn Orr, the city's state-appointed emergency manager.

 Detroit is the first large U.S. city to seek so-called debtor-in-possession (DIP) financing after filing for Chapter 9 municipal bankruptcy on July 18.
 The city said it plans to ask for a November hearing on the financing, which is subject to federal bankruptcy court approval.

 Detroit, with at least $18 billion of debt and obligations, is the largest U.S. city to ever have filed for bankruptcy.

 About $230 million of the financing's proceeds will be used to end swap contracts the city entered into with Bank of America Corp's (BAC) Merrill Lynch Capital Services and UBS AG (UBSN.VX) in conjunction with debt sold for Detroit's public pension funds.

 Bill Nowling, Orr's spokesman, said the DIP financing was needed for the city to execute the swap termination deal with Merrill Lynch and UBS that Detroit asked the bankruptcy court to approve over the objection of bond insurers, some bondholders, the pension funds and others.
 He said court mediation with bond and swap insurer Syncora Guarantee Inc (SYCRFS.UL), the main objector, was continuing.

 Without the deal, terminating the swaps could cost an additional $60 million.